 Entrepreneurs in today’s world need to be good at persuasion or SELLING.
-Whether it is an idea, product or service.
+Whether it is an idea, product, or service.
 Not only to customers… but to team members.
-Which suggests that they need to also be fairly good LEADERS.
+This suggests that they need to also be fairly good LEADERS.

 Sales, leadership, marketing, networking, customer satisfaction are just an example of the many skills and disciplines ONE entrepreneur has to master early.
 I haven’t even touched the life-blood of the business….
 CASH FLOW MANAGEMENT.

 If you think that you can skim past any of these or other important skills especially early on… then you risk failure.

 You cannot leave college holding a computer science degree and expect to transition into entrepreneurship without considering how these skills affect your success.